Goal Setting for the Future Market Stall Owner

 Do I have a Goal or a Wish?

 Amazingly, we sometimes get these two words mixed up.
-On the one hand someone might say, “I wish I was wealthy”, when they see someone else who has all the wealth and luxuries of life.
+On the one hand, someone might say, “I wish I was wealthy” when they see someone else who has all the wealth and luxuries of life.
 That same person who is wealthy may say, “I achieved my first million, now to make the second!”

 Remember the wish is something that probably or cannot be achieved.
 It is a way of telling ourselves that it would be great to have, but I cannot be bothered to try and make it happen.

-When you look at your life, what goals have you set yourself?
+When you look at your life, what goals have you set for yourself?
 Do you even have a goal?

 If you do have a goal and your goal turns out to be a wish, are you satisfied with that?
 Goals must be measurable and visible achievements!